johnstonbl01/clementinejs/tutorials/tutorials.md

 ## Future Tutorials

 - Deploying Your App to Heroku
-- Integrating Angular Routing
 - Testing with Mocha
-- Clementine.js Build System with Gulp
+- Building Clementine.js with React
-- Using Angular Controller As Syntax